Romain Gary

-Romain Gary (/fr/; – 2 December 1980), born Roman Kacew (/fr/) and also known by the pen name Émile Ajar, was a French novelist, diplomat, film director, and World War II aviator.
-He is the only author to have won the Prix Goncourt twice (once under a pseudonym).
+Romain Gary (Note: /fr/) (born Roman Leibovich Kacew; (Note: /fr/) – 2 December 1980), also known by the pen name Émile Ajar, was a Lithuanian-born French novelist, diplomat, film director, and military aviator.
+He is the only author to have won the Prix Goncourt twice (once under a pen name).
 He is considered a major writer of French literature of the second half of the 20th century.
-He was married to Lesley Blanch, then Jean Seberg.